 Adverse Events (AEs) are to be reported only for untoward medical events that occur in participants after they have enrolled in the study.
 Only new untoward events, or a worsening of an existing condition, are considered AEs.
 Conditions that were present before enrollment into the study, and that remain stable or improve during the study, are not considered AEs.
-Untoward events that seem clearly unrelated to the study intervention, such as bone fractures or lacerations sustained during car accidents, will also be reported as AEs or SAEs.
+Only serious or unexpected AEs that are possibly, probably, or definitely related to the research will be submitted to the UCSF IRB.
+Diversion of Mifeprex® obtained in the study to someone other than the participant will also be considered an AE.